oasis-tcs/openc2-jadn/jadn-v1.1.md

 The same type definition structure can be populated with various levels of detail.
 At the conceptual level, only TypeName is present, along with FieldType for attributes that reference other model-defined types.
-At the logical level FieldName is populated for both base and reference attribute types.
+At the logical level FieldName is populated for both core and reference attribute types.
 In a full information model, all Type and Options elements are defined:

 ![JADN Type Definitions](images/jadn-defs.jpg)

 ### 3.1.1 Requirements
 * TypeName MUST NOT be a JADN predefined type
-* BaseType MUST be a JADN predefined type
+* CoreType MUST be a JADN predefined type
 * FieldID and FieldName values MUST be unique within a type definition.
-* If BaseType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
+* If CoreType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
-* If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
+* If CoreType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
 * FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined type.
 * If FieldType is a model-defined type, FieldOptions MUST NOT contain any TypeOption.
 * ItemValue MAY be any string or MAY be constrained to hold a valid FieldName.